as6cd0/splibv2/splibDocumentation.md

-RainbowTitle = <bool> - This if you want a RBG Stroke for Title RainbowSubTitle = <bool> - This if you want a RBG Stroke for SubName ToggleIcon = <string> - URL to the image you want displayed on the toggle window ConfigFolder = <string> - The name of the folder where the configs are saved CloseCallback = <function> - Function to execute when the window is closed ]]
+RainbowTitle = <bool> - This if you want a RBG Stroke for Title RainbowSubTitle = <bool> - This if you want a RBG Stroke for SubName ToggleIcon = <string> - URL to the image you want displayed on the toggle window CloseCallback = <function> - Function to execute when the window is closed ]]
 ```